 - On TCP performance in heterogeneous networks, Summer Research Institute, Lausanne, July 2002 (slides).

 - Karyna Gogunska: Co-supervised with Guillaume Urvoy-Keller.
 Started in October 2016.
 Funded by the UCN@SOPHIA Labex.
 Thesis title: Empowering Virtualized Networks with Measurement As a Service (MaaS).

 - Jawad Khokhar: Funded by ANR BottleNet.
 Started in January 2016.
 Thesis title: From network-level measurements to expected Quality of User Experience.

 - Luigi Vigneri.
 Co-supervised with Thrasyvoulos Spyropoulos.
-Started in April 2014.
+Graduated in July 2017.
 Funded by the UCN@SOPHIA Labex.
-Thesis title: Vehicles as a Mobile Cloud: Leveraging mobility for content storage and dissemination.
+Thesis title: Vehicles as a Mobile Cloud: Leveraging mobility for content storage and dissemination (Dissertation).

 - Riccardo Ravaioli.
 Co-supervised with Guillaume Urvoy-Keller.
 Graduated in July 2016.
 Funded by the UCN@SOPHIA Labex.
 Thesis title: Active Inference of Network Neutrality (Dissertation).

 - Amir Krifa.
 Graduated in April 2012.
 Thesis title: Towards better content dissemination applications for Disruption Tolerant Networks (Dissertation).

 - Imed Lassoued.
 Graduated in December 2011.
 Funded by the ECODE FP7 project.
 Thesis title: Adaptive Monitoring and Management of Internet Traffic (Dissertation).